[FULL GUIDE] How Long To Cook Lobster Tail In Oven

 On the other hand, if you prefer your lobster tail to be fully cooked and opaque throughout, you can increase the cooking time by 1-2 minutes.
 This will ensure that the meat is cooked through and safe to eat.

-Related: [FULL GUIDE] How Long To Cook Chicken Breast Strips In Oven
+Related: How Long To Cook Turkey At 325 Degrees In Oven?

 To determine the exact cooking time for your lobster tail, you can use a kitchen thermometer.
 Insert the thermometer into the thickest part of the meat, making sure to avoid hitting the shell.
 The internal temperature should read 140°F (60°C) for a fully cooked lobster tail.